5 Sources

 Copy Link

-Microsoft is rolling out a significant update to its Windows 11 Copilot app, introducing AI-powered semantic file search capabilities.
-This new feature, currently available to Windows Insiders on Copilot+ PCs, allows users to search for files and images using natural language queries, marking a substantial improvement in file management and retrieval 12.
+Microsoft is rolling out a significant update to its Windows 11 Copilot app, introducing an AI-powered semantic file search feature.
+This new capability allows users to search for files and images using natural language queries, marking a substantial improvement in how users interact with their personal files on Windows devices

 Source: NDTV Gadgets 360